 For the period between 2002 and 2010, the two LIGO observatories were unable to detect GWs.
-The detectors were later replaced by much improved Advanced LIGO versions \cite{TheLIGOScientific:2014jea,Harry:2010zz}.
-The improved detectors that officially went into operation in 2015 have about ten times the sensitivity to detect GWs in the frequency range around $\sim 100\, Hz$ compared to the initial LIGO interferometers \cite{TheLIGOScientific:2014jea}.
+The detectors were later replaced by much improved Advanced LIGO versions \citep{TheLIGOScientific:2014jea,Harry:2010zz}.
+The improved detectors that officially went into operation in 2015 have about ten times the sensitivity to detect GWs in the frequency range around $\sim 100\, Hz$ compared to the initial LIGO interferometers \citep{TheLIGOScientific:2014jea}.
 In addition Advanced LIGO extends the low frequency end from $40\,Hz$ down to $10\,Hz$.
-Much of the research and development work for LIGO/Advanced LIGO projects was based on the groundbreaking work of the GEO 600 detector \cite{Willke:2002bs,Affeldt:2014rza} which is a $600\,m$ interferometer in Hanover, Germany.
+Much of the research and development work for LIGO/Advanced LIGO projects was based on the groundbreaking work of the GEO 600 detector \citep{Willke:2002bs,Affeldt:2014rza} which is a $600\,m$ interferometer in Hanover, Germany.

-On February 11, 2016 the LIGO Scientific Collaboration \cite{Abbott:2007kv} and the Virgo Collaboration \cite{Giazotto:1988gw,Acernese:2008zza} announced the first directly observed GWs from a signal detected on September 14, 2015 by the Advanced LIGO devices (the Virgo was not working at the time due to an upgrade).
-The detected signal was named GW150914 and its source was the merger of two stellar-mass BHs \cite{Abbott:2016blz}.
+On February 11, 2016 the LIGO Scientific Collaboration \citep{Abbott:2007kv} and the Virgo Collaboration \citep{Giazotto:1988gw,Acernese:2008zza} announced the first directly observed GWs from a signal detected on September 14, 2015 by the Advanced LIGO devices (the Virgo was not working at the time due to an upgrade).
+The detected signal was named GW150914 and its source was the merger of two stellar-mass BHs \citep{Abbott:2016blz}.

-The Advanced Virgo \cite{TheVirgo:2014hva} with $3\,km$ arm length interferometer contributes to the reliability of Advanced LIGO experimental device detections allowing for greater accuracy in locating the source in the sky (triangulation i.e 3-detector localization) \cite{Singer:2015ema} and more accurate reconstruction of the signal waveform (for the relevant method, see Refs. \cite{Cornish:2014kda,Littenberg:2014oda,Cornish:2020dwh,Dalya:2020gra,Ghonge:2020suv}).
-For example, in the case of the event GW170814 the three detectors improved the sky localization of the source, reducing the area of the $90\%$ credible region from $1160\, deg^2$ using only the two LIGO detectors to $60\,deg^2$ using all three LIGO/Virgo detectors and reduced the luminosity distance uncertainty from $570_{-230}^{+300}\,Mpc$ to $540_{-210}^{+130}\,Mpc$ \cite{Abbott:2017oio}.
+The Advanced Virgo \citep{TheVirgo:2014hva} with $3\,km$ arm length interferometer contributes to the reliability of Advanced LIGO experimental device detections allowing for greater accuracy in locating the source in the sky (triangulation i.e 3-detector localization) \citep{Singer:2015ema} and more accurate reconstruction of the signal waveform \citep[for the relevant method, see][]{Cornish:2014kda,Littenberg:2014oda,Cornish:2020dwh,Dalya:2020gra,Ghonge:2020suv}.
+For example, in the case of the event GW170814 the three detectors improved the sky localization of the source, reducing the area of the $90\%$ credible region from $1160\, deg^2$ using only the two LIGO detectors to $60\,deg^2$ using all three LIGO/Virgo detectors and reduced the luminosity distance uncertainty from $570_{-230}^{+300}\,Mpc$ to $540_{-210}^{+130}\,Mpc$ \citep{Abbott:2017oio}.